Near-Optimal and Explicit Bell Inequality Violations: The Khot-Vishnoi game

 Now we show that no classical strategy can be substantially better.
-The main technical tool used in the proof is the so-called Bonami-Beckner hypercontractive inequality, which is applicable to our setting because we choose $u$ uniform and $u\oplus z$ may be viewed as a ``noisy version'' of $u$.
+The main technical tool used in the proof is the hypercontractive inequality (\expref{Theorem}{thbonamibeckner}), which is applicable to our setting because we choose $u$ uniformly and $u\oplus z$ may be viewed as a ``noisy version'' of $u$.

-\begin{theorem} For any $n$ which is a power of~2, and any $\eta\in[0,1/2]$, every classical strategy for the Khot-Vishnoi game (as defined in Section~\ref{ssec:kvgame}) has winning probability at most $1/n^{\eta/(1-\eta)}$. \end{theorem}
+\begin{theorem} For every $n$ that is a power of~2, and every $\eta\in[0,1/2]$, every classical strategy for the Khot-Vishnoi game KV$_n$ (\expref{Definition}{defkvgame}) has winning probability at most $1/n^{\eta/(1-\eta)}$. \end{theorem}

-\begin{proof} Recall that the inputs are generated as follows: we choose a uniformly random $u\in\01^n$ and an $\eta$-biased $z\in\01^n$, and define the respective inputs to be the cosets $u\oplus H$ and $u\oplus z\oplus H$.
-We can assume without loss of generality that Alice's and Bob's behavior is deterministic.
-Define functions $A,B: \01^n \to \01$ by $A(u)=1$ if and only if Alice's output on $u\oplus H$ is $u$, and similarly for Bob.
-Notice that by definition, these functions attain the value $1$ on exactly one element of each coset.
-Recall that the players win if and only if the sum of Alice's output and Bob's output equals $z$.
-Hence for all $u,z$, $\sum_{h \in H} A(u\oplus h) B(u\oplus z\oplus h)$ is $1$ if the players win on input pair $u\oplus H,u\oplus z\oplus H$ and $0$ otherwise.
-Therefore, the winning probability is given by
+\begin{proof} Recall that the inputs are generated as follows: we choose a uniformly random $u\in\bits^n$ and an $\eta$-biased $z\in\bits^n$, and define the respective inputs to be the cosets $u\oplus H$ and $u\oplus z\oplus H$.
+We can assume without loss of generality that Alice and Bob's behavior is deterministic.
+Define functions $A,B: \bits^n \to \bits$ by $A(u)=1$ if and only if Alice's output on $u\oplus H$ is $u$, and similarly for Bob.
+Notice that by definition, these functions attain the value $1$ on exactly one element of each coset, and hence $\E_u[A(u)]=\E_u[B(u)]=1/n$.